What is a Super Bill in Medical Billing?

 A well-structured super bill consists of multiple sections that collectively form a comprehensive claim document.
 These include a provider section, which identifies the medical professional rendering the services.
 This includes the provider’s name, NPI, and tax ID.
 A patient section follows, listing personal and insurance details.
 Then comes the diagnostic and procedural data—ICD-10 codes identify the medical condition, while CPT codes specify the treatment or service provided.

 To illustrate, imagine a patient visits an out-of-network dermatologist for acne treatment.
 The super bill would list ICD-10 code L70.0 (acne vulgaris) along with the relevant CPT codes for the consultation and treatment.
-Without these codes, the insurance company wouldn’t process the claim correctly
+Without these codes, the insurance company wouldn’t process the claim correctly because a superbill essentially functions as an insurance claim document that the patient submits instead of the provider.

 A. Provider Information